Brackeys/UPAToolkit/README.md

 Coming soon!

 ###Software
-- This project is fully compatible with [Unity](http://unity3d.com) free version.
+- This project is fully compatible with [Unity](http://unity3d.com) Free.
-- Some sprites are saved in .psd (Photoshop) format.
-These files can be ignored.

 ###Copyright
 See LICENSE